mbmccormick/mbmccormick.github.io/_posts/2011-08-06-ending-the-best-summer-of-my-life.md

 </blockquote>

 <p>This has been the best summer of my life here at Microsoft and in Seattle.
-I&rsquo;ve worked on some challenging projects and I&rsquo;ve met some amazing friends that I look forward to seeing again next summer!</p>
+I've worked on some challenging projects and I've met some amazing friends that I look forward to seeing again next summer!</p>